-2.4.3.4 Subordinate Groups (WPs, TGs, etc.)
+2.4.4 Subordinate Groups (WPs, TGs, etc.)

-Meetings of Working Parties, Task Groups, etc. are announced at least three months in advance by Circular Letter (LCCE) sent to those Member States, Radiocommunication Sector Members, Associates and ITU-R Academia who have registered with BR their intent to participate in the work of the concerned Group(s).
+Meetings of Working Parties, Task Groups, etc. are announced at least three months in advance by Circular Letter (LCCE) sent to those Member States, Radiocommunication Sector Members, Associates and Academia who have registered with BR their intent to participate in the work of the concerned Group(s).
 Shorter notice may sometimes be necessary in cases of urgency, (e.g. an urgent Task Group meeting).

 The announcement of meetings of several Groups related to one Study Group is normally consolidated in one Circular Letter, with separate Annexes providing particulars for the individual meetings.